 When studies in the literature are examined, it is seen that an individual DL model is trained for each appliance.
 Considering that DL models are trained with a large amount of data, it is clear that the training period may be very long.
-In this article, multilabel appliance classification, which is capable of analyzing multiple appliances with a single DL model, has been proposed to reduce training time.
+In this paper, multi-label appliance classification, which is capable of analyzing multiple appliances with a single DL model, has been proposed to reduce training time.
 Considering that there are more than 20 appliances in a household, it is obvious that this approach will significantly save time.

-For multilabel classification, the number of nodes and activation function of the output layer are selected as the number of appliances and sigmoid, respectively.
-Binary cross entropy and adaptive moment estimation are used as the loss function and optimizer, respectively.
-This architecture is designed for supervised learning in which the input is aggregated data read from the smart meter and the output is the status (on/off) information of target appliances, which we want to analyze.
+For multi-label classification, the number of nodes and activation function of the output layer are selected as the number of appliances and sigmoid, respectively.
+Binary cross-entropy and Adam are used as loss function and optimizer, respectively.
+This architecture is designed for supervised learning in which input is aggregated data read from the smart meter and output is the status (on/off) information of target appliances which we want to analyze.
 The on/off status is determined according to a predetermined threshold.
-If the energy consumption of an appliance is higher than the threshold, it is assumed that the appliance is on.
+If the energy consumption of an appliance is higher than the threshold, it's assumed that the appliance is on.